Skip to main content

 How it Works: Scoring

-To compete for the Valley of Excellence Award, Valleys have to accomplish as much as possible from the scoring outline below in a single census year (June 16 to June 15 of the following year).
-The scoring is built on a scaling method based on the size of each Valley, and is broken down into four key areas which add up to 100%.
-These four key areas are broken down into subcategories with their own percentages that make up the key area’s total percentage.
-Please see the scoring outline for reference.
+To compete for the Valley of Excellence Award, Valleys must accomplish as much as possible from Supreme Council's scoring outline in a single census year (June 16 to June 15 of the following year).
+The scoring outline is built on a scaling method based on the size of each Valley, and is broken down into four key areas which add up to 100%.

 valley of excellence trophy